90 Years of the Oriental Theatre From Saxe to Milwaukee Film

 It was not the first movie theater in Six Points.
 The much smaller 638 seat, fourth- or lower-run Murray Theatre (1911-1952, renamed East in 1944) was at the southeast corner of Murray and Thomas, a block north of the Oriental on the 15 car line.

 M. L. "Moe" Annenberg (father of TV Guide publisher and philanthropist Walter) owned the Oriental Theater Building and leased it to Saxe AE.
 He owned the Daily Racing Form and commercial and residential property in Milwaukee.

 The local architectural firm of Dick & Bauer designed many of the Saxe theaters, including the Oriental and its "sister," the Tower, which still stands at 27th and Wells.
 They designed the 2,310 seat Oriental with an East Indian motif with Middle East minarets to conjure an exotic illusion for movie goers in an era before jet travel.
 Some of the names of picture palaces built reflected how theatrical illusion worked hand in glove with cinematic illusion on the big screen, Avalon, Egyptian and Venetian.

 The bill for opening night included stage acts preceding Naughty But Nice, a comedy starring Colleen Moore.
 The Roaring Twenties star was friends with Tom Saxe and visited his summer home at Trimborn Farm and popularized the Dutch Bob hairstyle that is now associated with the cult film icon Louise Brooks.
 It ended with a Felix the Cat cartoon, the most popular cartoon character before being eclipsed by Mickey Mouse when talkies arrived.

-Even though the Oriental was the crown jewel of the Saxe chain, it was primarily a second-run theater with the bill changing three times a week.
+Even though the Oriental is now considered the crown jewel of the Saxe chain, it was primarily a second-run theater with the bill changing three times a week.
 Until the 1960s, movies would open at a Downtown theater for a week, occasionally longer on the "Ave." before moving to progressively less expensive second-to-12th run theaters in the "Nabes."
 From the Milwaukee River to 6th St., Wisconsin Ave. was lined with first-run theaters, Riverside (RKO), Warner (Warner Bros.), Majestic (Orpheum Circuit), Garden, Alhambra (Universal), Strand (Saxe), Wisconsin (Saxe's flagship) and Palace (Orpheum Circuit).